D. Lukas B. Brantner

 Purely Inseparable Galois theory I: The Fundamental Theorem (with Waldron), submitted.
 Paper.

-The Lubin-Tate Theory of Configuration Spaces: I (with Hahn and Knudsen), to appear in the Journal of Topology.
-Paper.
+The Lubin-Tate Theory of Configuration Spaces: I (with Hahn and Knudsen).
+Paper published in the Journal of Topology.

 The Action of Young Subgroups on the Partition Complex (with Arone).
 Paper published in the Publications Mathématiques de l'IHÉS.